 Doctors use different guidelines to decide when a person should have a cholesterol test.
 Your doctor might suggest a test based on your age or your risk factors for heart disease.
 Talk to your doctor about when a cholesterol test is right for you.When should adults get tested?Some health organizations recommend that everyone older than 20 be checked for high cholesterol.1Other organizations recommend cholesterol tests based on age and risk factors for heart disease.
 For example, a test might be recommended for all teens and young adults ages 17 to 21 years.
 Or a test might be recommended for any adult who has strong risk factors for heart disease.The U.S. Preventive Services Task Force recommends cholesterol tests for:2Men ages 35 and older.Men ages 20 to 35 who have risk factors for heart disease.Women ages 20 and older who have risk factors for heart disease.How often should adults get tested?How often you should get a cholesterol test depends on your cholesterol level, your other

 Tony's Story: Taking Medicine for High Cholesterol - Tony's story

 Tony has done well with getting his cholesterol under control.
 And he's had a notable failure.
 But as Tony tells it,"I've learned as much from the failure as I have from the success.
 Maybe more."
 About 2 years ago,Tony's doctor told him that he had a high risk for heart attack and that his cholesterol was high.
 This meant that Tony,at the age of 55,had to start cholesterol medicine right ...

 Nicotinic Acid (Niacin) for High Cholesterol

-Drug details for Statins for high cholesterol.
+Drug details for Nicotinic acid for high cholesterol.